Create an Invoice

 Selecting item variants

-Section titled “Selecting item variants”If an item has variants (for example, a t-shirt in multiple sizes and colours), a Variant dropdown appears after you select the item.
-Choose the specific variant.
-The variant’s stock is tracked separately from the parent item.
+Section titled “Selecting item variants”If an item has variants (for example, a t-shirt in multiple sizes and colours), a Variant selector appears after you select the item.

 Step 5: Apply discounts and additional charges

-Section titled “Step 5: Apply discounts and additional charges”Below the line items table, you can add:
+Section titled “Step 5: Apply discounts and additional charges”Below the line items section:

-- Terms and Conditions — your standard payment terms printed at the bottom of the PDF.
+- Terms and Conditions — payment terms printed at the bottom of the PDF.

-Section titled “Step 7: Preview the total”The invoice summary panel on the right (or below the form on mobile) shows:
+Section titled “Step 7: Review the total”The totals section at the bottom of the slide-over shows:

 | Field | Meaning |